paulness/gatsby-starter-personal-blog/content/posts/2018-04-03--cherry-pickup-leetcode/index.md

 ----------

 Notice one cherry is still left in the field, in the top right corner.
-Picking up that cherry would have meant leaving more cherries unpicked in the field, because we can only move in a down/right on the way down, then up/left on the return journey.
+Picking up that cherry would have meant leaving more cherries unpicked in the field, because we can only move in down/right on the way down, then up/left on the return journey.

 Let us think about this further and come up with some other truths that may later help us, before writing any code